scottmcdonald1/quizapp/README.md

 3. [] User can create an account and have all the scores saved in his dashboard.
 User can complete a quiz multiple times
 4. [] User can create their own quizzes

+New User Stories
+1. ✅ User can view details of quiz

  ## Tech Stack

  I am using these challenges to learn/get more familiar with React and this project was built with Next.js.
 I took this opportunity to explore Tailwind CSS as well.